 Inmate Mail — All mail should be addressed to the inmate at 610 E. Hillside, Wellington, Ks.
 67152 All mail must be properly addressed with identification information to clearly identify the inmate in custody.
 Mail will be returned to sender if information is insufficient to reasonably determine the identity of the inmate for whom it is intended.

-Cashiers checks, cash and money orders are not accepted through the mail.
-Mail containing these items will be returned to sender.
-(Money orders are acceptable).
+Cashiers checks, money orders are accepted through the mail.
+Cash will not be accepted by mail.

 Mail that is addressed to inmates who are no longer in custody will be stamped “Return to Sender ” and returned.
 Mail containing unacceptable items or contraband will be returned with a note of explanation.